 Besides having the child testify or interviewing the child, a judge can determine what is best for a child through third parties that have had contact with the child.
 This includes teachers, child care workers, and mental health professionals.
 The judge can also appoint a guardian ad litem (GAL) to provide guidance in ordering an appropriate custody arrangement.
 A GAL appointed in a child custody matter is an attorney who advocates for the child’s best interest.
 This does not mean that he or she is the child’s lawyer in the same way that the parents have lawyers in the case.
 The GAL speaks with the child, the parents, teachers, and others, and reviews documentation in order to make a recommendation to the judge about child custody and other matters.

 An experienced attorney can provide guidance regarding whether and how your child can have a say in the child custody case.
-If you would like to speak to an experienced attorney about your New Jersey child custody case, you can phone the Peter Van Aulen at 201-845-7400 for a free consultation.
+If you would like to speak to an experienced attorney about your New Jersey child custody case, you can phone the Peter Van Aulen at 201-845-7400 for a consultation.